-Although Company A is presumed not to be thinly capitalized, we do not believe this fact alone supports according debt treatment to the Instruments.
+In this case, Company A was not thinly capitalized and its debt-equity ratios during the period the Instruments were issued appears to be i%, within the range of acceptable ratios.
+Although Company A is not thinly capitalized, we do not believe this fact supports according debt treatment to the Instruments.
 Thin capitalization traditionally is used as a factor because it aids in determining whether an investor with a nominally fixed return in fact is at a substantial risk that the amount or timing of that return will turn on the risks of a business.
 The Instruments are designed to provide a variable return which corresponds with the performance of Company B's stock.
-From the investors' standpoint, they are at the risk of Company B's business and of the taxpayer's venture in holding that stock, no matter how well Company A is capitalized.
+From the investors' standpoint, they are at the risk of Company B's business and of Company A's venture in holding that stock, no matter how well Company A is capitalized.

-(6) Are the holders of the instruments and the stockholders of the issuer the same?
+(6) Are the holders of the Instruments and the stockholders of the issuer the same?

-The relationship between a holder's ownership of a corporation's stock and debt is another factor used to determine whether an instrument is debt (a disproportionate relationship) or equity (a proportionate relationship).
-This factor could be relevant if a particular holder owns both the taxpayer's stock and the Instruments.
-However, there is no indication that the holders of the Instruments own a proportionate amount of the stock of Company A. Moreover, because both the Instruments and the taxpayer's stock are publicly traded instruments, it is unlikely that there is any relationship between holdings of the taxpayer stock and holdings of the Instruments.
+The relationship between a holder's ownership of a corporation's stock and debt is another factor used to determine whether instruments are debt (a disproportionate relationship).
+This factor could be relevant if a particular holder owns both Company A's stock and the Instruments.
+However, there is no indication that the holders of the Instruments own a proportionate amount of the stock of Company A. Therefore, this factor has neutral impact on this analysis.

-(7) What labels are placed on the instruments by the parties?
+(7) What labels are placed on the Instruments by the parties?